The superfluid fountain effect in a Bose-Einstein condensate: Numerical Results

 where $k_S$ is the index of the highest occupied one-particle density matrix eigenmode fulfilling $\xi_k<W_c/2$.
 Analogously one can define corresponding quantities for the normal component, i.e. $n_N(t)$ and $\rho_N(x,y,t)$.
 It is moreover convenient to split the superfluid and normal fractions into their left and right components $n_{S,N}^{L,R}(t)$.

 These quantities are shown in Fig.\ref{relocpsp2}.
 It can be seen that the normal component flows only very slowly from the hotter to the colder well as it is expected for the superfluid fountain effect.
 Comparison with Fig.\ref{relocppo3} further shows that the normal component, contrary to the thermal one, does not exhibit any temporal oscillations.
 In Fig.\ref{densp}, we plot the superfluid column density $\rho_S(x,y,t)$ (middle column), the normal column density $\rho_N(x,y,t)$ (right column), and the total atomic density $\bar{\rho}(x,y,x,y;t)$ (left column) for the same parameters as in Fig.\ref{denpo}.
 The left column is identical as in fig. \ref{denpo} and is put here as a reference.
 One can clearly see that essentially only the superfluid component travels back and forth between the two vessels.
 The normal component remains mainly located in the right hotter vessel and its flow to the colder left vessel is almost invisible.
+The similarity between the AC-Josephson effect obtained in weak links and BEC experiments \cite{WeakLinks, AC-Jo1, AC-Jo2} and the temporal oscillatory behavior of the superfluid component here is appealing.
+However, our system is more complex and would require a deeper analysis to substantiate this similarity in a quantitative way.
+For example, in our case, the chemical potential difference displays some (noisy) temporal oscillations and their link to the period of ocillation of the superfluid component remains to be made.
+We will address these points in a future work.

 To estimate the rate of flow of the superfluid fraction, we wait for the system to reach its oscillatory regime and then fit the (damped) oscillations of the superfluid fraction in the left vessel by: